samtron1412/docs/software/sublime.md

 # User guide
 ## General
+### Goto Anything
+Use Goto Anything to quickly navigate between files, even in the largest projects. `Ctrl+P` shows Goto Anything, and typing then filters on file and directory names.
+- Type part of a file name to open it.
+- Type `@` to jump to symbols, `#` to search within the file, and `:` to go to a line number.

 - Duplicate line: `Ctrl + Shift + D`
 - Quicker reference assert: `Ctrl + Shift + P` and type `Copy` to copy path, file name, etc.
 - Insert one line after: `Ctrl + Enter` -> very userful when want to new line